benfrick/docs-portfolio/doc/commerce/reference/caller-best-practices.md

 Clients should consider using [Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to more randomly distribute retry calls to decrease load on the service.

-Visit [API Error Patterns](https://confluence.nike.com/display/DAHP/API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode) for more information on retry recommendations.
+Visit [API Error Patterns]() for more information on retry recommendations.

 ### Use Distributed Tracing

-Many of Nike's microservices make calls to other services, quickly fanning out processing control.
+Many microservices make calls to other services, quickly fanning out processing control.
 This complexity can make it difficult to troubleshoot bottlenecks and debug problems.
 Distributed tracing can help this situation by stepping through the round trip of a request and illuminating problems.
-[Wingtips](https://github.com/Nike-Inc/wingtips) is the recommended distributed tracing tool.
+[Wingtips]() is the recommended distributed tracing tool.

-### Be Aware of Bot Rules

-Bot rules are in place that block calls to these APIs by IP and upmid for a period of time when more than 300 calls per minute come through the public and edge routers.
-Service-to-service calls are not affected by these limits.
-For more information visit [Bot Monitoring and Mitigation](https://confluence.nike.com/pages/viewpage.action?pageId=154879250).

 ## Buy Service